Bachelor-Thesis-Mobai-2025/.github/profile/README.md

 ## Key Findings

-Our research demonstrates the potential of mouse tracking for deception detection:
+The research demonstrates the potential of mouse tracking for deception detection:

 - Movement dynamics (acceleration changes, velocity variability) are highly discriminative features
 - Path efficiency and movement smoothness differ significantly between truthful and deceptive responses